xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic.md

         └── installer  PluginInstaller              (r.v.d.g.m.i.f.plugin)
 ```

+!!! important
-Comparing to complete diagnostic, it shows all installers (even not used).
+    Comparing to complete diagnostic, it shows all installers (*even not used*).
     In diagnostic reporting not used installers are hidden, because usually it means they are not needed.

 ## Guice injector creation timings